 But I also talked about heavy metal music with him!
 For all his wide-ranging knowledge, he was not a snob.
 Not even close!
 He was more interested in sharing his knowledge than in showing off his intellect.
-It wasn't that long ago that we were having a conversation about the classical music influences in Ozzie Osbourne's guitarist Randy Rhoads.
+It wasn't that long before he passed away that we were having a conversation about the classical music influences in Ozzie Osbourne's guitarist Randy Rhoads.

 He also made music.
 He may not have looked like a harpist, but his harp-playing was enchanting.
 I loved listening to him play and also watching his stubby fingers move over the strings.
 When he played at a convention, I would hear a regular chorus of amazed "He plays harp, TOO?"
 I think I had the same thought the first time I heard him.

 I almost forgot another way his love of all the languages and cultures of the world was reflected: in food.
 Alexei loved to eat and loved the variety of food available in New York City.
 Not only in restaurants, but in the ingredients available to him in ethnic markets so he could cook his own.
 I've been fortunate to have sampled his cooking and it was excellent.
 He especially loved spicy food and though I like it, too, he ate it much spicier than I do.
 There are peppers that are so hot, they burn your skin when you touch them.
 Alexei would add a lot of them when he cooked for himself.
 Fewer if he was cooking for someone else.